What is BIOCLEAR?

 Unlike porcelain veneers, Bioclear treatment does not require the dentist to grind away part of your tooth.
 In addition, Bioclear can be done in one visit, whereas porcelain veneers can require 2 or more visits.

 Bonding is simply adding a tooth colored filling to the surface or cavity of a tooth.
 The end result does not look as good or feel as smooth as Bioclear.
 Also, Bioclear is more durable and will last longer than bonding.
 Dr. Randy Fong is proud to offer Bioclear to patients in Santa Ana, Irvine, CA and the surrounding area.

-What does Bioclear help treat?
+What dental issues can Bioclear help correct?

 What are the advantages of Bioclear?